KyraZzz/Web-Crawler-Basic/README.md

 # Web-Crawler-Basic
-A simple web crawler using HTML link tags, with Breadth First Search Implemented.
+A simple web crawler using HTML link tags, with Breadth-First Search Implemented.

 # Idea:
 Each website has various other websites linked to it and each one also links to some local or external websites.
 Visually speaking, it looks like a graph of **nodes** and **arcs**, where nodes represent the distinguish websites and arcs represent the link or relationship between two websites.

-We can use a `Breadth First Search(BFS)` to search through the graph.
-BFS means for each node, we will go through all its child nodes before reaching to the next level.
+We can use a `Breadth-First Search(BFS)` to search through the graph.
+BFS means for each node, we will go through all its child nodes before reaching the next level.
 Commonly, BFS is implemented by a queue and I have used a `deque` data structure in Python for implementation.

 # Step-by-step intro: